leangjia/blender_docs/manual/editors/uv/introduction.rst

    See :doc:`/interface/annotate_tool`.

 UDIM Grid
-   Allow you to control the grid shape of your UDIM tiles.
+   Allows you to control the grid shape of your UDIM tiles.
 See :doc:`/modeling/meshes/uv/workflows/udims`.